Questions and Answers on Christianity

 In the legal model of justification, Jesus paid the cost of our sin through the cross.
 However, this payment can become effective for us only when we put ourselves under his direct authority as our king.
 Jesus then represents us to God, God sees us through him, and sees Jesus' perfect values.

 At that point, a relationship between us and God has been established.
-Because of that relationship, God can send the Holy Spirit to transform us, giving us strength to live God's value system.
+Because of that relationship, God can send the Holy Spirit to transform us, giving us strength to live the value system of God.
 As God works in us to grow those values in practice, they become our own values.

 When we are forgiven by God, we have a common value system with God and shared experience with him, then we have relationship with God.
 We know the relationship is real because God's values, and not our selfish own ones, are the ones we live by.

 All other religious or metaphysical systems fail to address and solve all these problems.
 Access to God is a values and relationship problem, and Jesus is the only one that solves it.
 It is because of this that Jesus is the exclusive way to God.
-(See also)
+(See also here and here)

 What is the goal of Christianity?